TimeDistill: Efficient Long-Term Time Series Forecasting with MLP via Cross-Architecture Distillation: Implementation Details

 Here, $Y \in \mathbb{R}^{S \times C}$ represents the ground truth, and $\hat{Y} \in \mathbb{R}^{S \times C}$ represents the predictions. $S$ denotes the future prediction length, $C$ is the number of channels, and $Y_{ij}$ indicates the value at the $i$-th future time point for the $j$-th channel.

 \textbf{Experiment Details.} All experiments are implemented in PyTorch~\cite{paszke2019pytorch} and conducted on a cluster equipped with NVIDIA A100, V100, and K80 GPUs.
 The teacher models are trained using their default configurations as reported in their respective papers.
 For the student MLP model, we employ a combination of a decomposition scheme~\cite{dlinear, autoformer, fedformer} and a two-layer MLP with hidden dimension $D$ as the architecture.
 When using \method{} for distillation, the teacher model is frozen, and only the student MLP is trained.
 The initial learning rate is set to 0.01, and the ADAM optimizer~\cite{kingma2014adam} is used with MSE loss for the training of the student model.
 We apply early stopping with a patience value of 5 epochs.
 The batch size is set to 32.
 The temperature for multi-period distillation is set to $\tau=0.5$.
 The number of scales is set to $M=3$.
 We use two types of normalization methods, i.e. non-stationary~\cite{non-stationary} and revin~\cite{revin}.
 We perform a hyperparameter search for $\alpha$ and $\beta$ within the range \{0.1, 0.5, 1, 2\}.
 We conduct hyperparameter sensitivity analysis in Appendix~\ref{app:hyperparameter_sensitivity}.
 For consistency, \method{} defaults to using ModernTCN as the teacher and fixes the look-back window length to 720.
 Additional experiments with other teacher models and different look-back window lengths are presented in Section~\ref{sec:versatility}.
 Additional detailed model configuration information is presented in Table~\ref{tab:hyperparams}.
+We also report the standard deviation of \method{} performance under five runs with different random seeds in Table~\ref{tab:standard_deviation}, which exhibits that the performance of \method{} is stable.

 \textbf{Channel Independent MLP.} We denote the model as \( f \).
 The channel-independent strategy predicts each channel independently, defined as:$\hat{Y} = [f(x^1), \dots, f(x^C)]$, where $\hat{Y} = [\hat{y}^1, \dots, \hat{y}^C]$ denotes the model prediction.
 In contrast, the channel-dependent strategy considers the combination of all channels simultaneously, defined as: $\hat{Y} = f(x^1, \dots, x^C)$.
 In this paper, for MLP, we adopt the channel-independent strategy because it eliminates the need to model inter-channel relationships~\cite{han2024capacity}, which reduces model complexity and results in a more lightweight model, which is especially advantageous when dealing with a large number of variables.